Revolutions of 1848 in the Austrian Empire: Social and political conflict

 Conflicts between debtors and creditors in agricultural production as well as over land use rights in parts of Hungary led to conflicts that occasionally erupted into violence.
 Conflict over organized religion was pervasive in pre-1848 Europe.
 Tension came both from within Catholicism and between members of different confessions.
 These conflicts were often mixed with conflict with the state.
-Important for the revolutionaries were state conflicts including the armed forces and collection of taxes.
 As 1848 approached, the revolutions the Empire crushed to maintain longstanding conservative minister Klemens Wenzel von Metternich's Concert of Europe left the empire nearly bankrupt and in continual need of soldiers.
-Draft commissions led to brawls between soldiers and civilians.
+Civil conscription led to brawls between soldiers and civilians.
 All of this further agitated the peasantry, who resented their remaining feudal obligations.

-Despite lack of freedom of the press and association, there was a flourishing liberal German culture among students and those educated either in Josephine schools or German universities.
+Despite lack of freedom of the press and association, there was a flourishing liberal German culture among students and those educated in German universities.
 They published pamphlets and newspapers discussing education and language; the need for basic liberal reforms was assumed.
 These middle class liberals largely understood and accepted that forced labor is not efficient, and that the Empire should adopt a wage labor system.
 The question was how to institute such reforms.

 Notable liberal clubs of the time in Vienna included the Legal-Political Reading Club (established 1842) and Concordia Society (1840).
 They, like the Lower Austrian Manufacturers' Association (1840) were part of a culture that criticized Metternich's government from the city's coffeehouses, salons, and even stages, but prior to 1848 their demands had not even extended to constitutionalism or freedom of assembly, let alone republicanism.
 They had merely advocated relaxed censorship, freedom of religion, economic freedoms, and, above all, a more competent administration.
 They were opposed to outright popular sovereignty and the universal franchise.

 More to the left was a radicalized, impoverished intelligentsia.
 Educational opportunities in 1840s Austria had far outstripped employment opportunities for the educated.

+Industrial revolution

+The industrial revolution, which spread to Austria in the 1840s, has been cited as a key factor leading up to the 1848 revolution, and argued to be a far greater contributor than intellectual developments in the 19th century.
+The industrial revolution had hurt small businesses and brought poor working conditions, which made ordinary citizens - namely the middle and lower classes - more receptive to revolutionary thought.

 Direct cause of the outbreak of violence

-In 1845, potato blight arrived at Belgium from North America, thus starting the Hungry Forties.
-As the disease quickly spreaded through Europe, the major calorie source for the poorer population failed and food prices soared.
+In 1845, potato blight arrived in Belgium from North America, thus starting the Hungry Forties.
+As the disease quickly spread throughout Europe, the major calorie source for the poorer population failed and food prices soared.
 In 1846 there had been an uprising of Polish nobility in Austrian Galicia, which was only countered when peasants, in turn, rose up against the nobles.
 The economic crisis of 1845–47 was marked by recession and food shortages throughout the continent.
 At the end of February 1848, demonstrations broke out in Paris.
 Louis Philippe of France abdicated the throne, prompting similar revolts throughout the continent.